stonejeans/Solving-Earth/README.md

 Initial Runtime Tests:
 <br>
 ```
-Solving Earth Max Value: 97850
+Solving Earth Solutions: 24
 Runtime: 1140.7ms
 ```
 <br><br>
-With a 153x efficiency gain over Itertools, using Pandas and Numpy is heading in the right direction.
+With over 153x efficiency gains over Itertools, using the Pandas and Numpy library is a step in the right direction towards to 50ms benchmark.
 We can obtain some useful information regarding the dtypes and memory usage of our DataFrames.
 <br><br>
 ```